 Siobhan Davies Studios’ Percolate Programme offers flexible support to artists working with dance and choreography across disciplines, formats and contexts.

-This second Percolate Programme has been curated via an open call taking place across two deadlines and two forms of award: £1000 and £500.
+The 2021 Percolate Programme was curated via an open call taking place across two deadlines and two forms of awards: £1000 and £500.
 Throughout Spring and Summer 2021 these projects will take place both in our studios and remotely, shared online and for specific communities.

-Thank you to Shivaangee Agrawal and Sung Im Her who joined SDS staff on our first wave selection panel.
+Thank you to Shivaangee Agrawal and Sung Im Her who joined SDS staff on our first wave selection panel and Rachel Cherry and Sumi Xiaoméi Cheng who joined SDS staff on our second wave selection panel.

 Percolate 2021 is funded by Siobhan Davies Studios through the Cultural Recovery Fund.